IntroSDE/introsde/lab03/README.md

 * Make a copy of the HealthProfileReader that replaces the HashMap for people.xml and using Xpath implement:
     * Methods like **getWeight** and **getHeight** given a person's name and lastname
     * A method that accepts name as parameter and prints persons HealthProfile
-    * A method that accepts weight and an operator (=, > , <) as parameters and prints people that fulfill that condition.
+    * A method that accepts weight and an operator (=, > , <) as parameters and prints people that fulfils that condition.

 ### XML Schemas Introduction (25 min)
 * An XML schema describes the structure of an XML document
 * An XML Schema is written in XML
-* It is an XMLbased alternative to DTD (document type definition - which is yet another set of markups to learn)
+* It is an XML-based alternative to DTD (document type definition - which is yet another set of markups to learn)
 * An XML Schema defines:
     * **elements** and **attributes** that can appear in a document
     * **data types** for elements and attributes